 In patients who undergo a full tummy tuck, the incision is made from hip to hip just over the pubic area.
 This results in a scar line that is horizontal and may be hidden when wearing undergarments.
 This technique allows the surgeon access to a large portion of the abdomen while repositioning the belly button so that its placement appears natural.
-Liposuction is performed to remove excess fat preceding the skin tightening portion.
-The internal abdominal muscles are secured for a firm, toned appearance.
+The surgery is performed in our Scottsdale, AZ office under deep sedation (breathing on your own).

 Tummy tucks are reserved for patients who have stretched, loose skin in the lower abdomen as a result of pregnancy or obesity.
 Liposuction, on the other hand, is for those who want to remove excess fat in the abdomen but still have a healthy skin tone.
 During the initial consultation, we will provide a thorough assessment and determine if liposuction alone is all that is needed, or if a tummy tuck will provide the best results.

 Diastasis recti is the abdominal muscle separation often caused by pregnancy or major weight loss/gain.
 Basically your belly sticks out because the space between your two abdominal muscles has widened.
 During a tummy tuck, our providers will fix your muscle by placing an internal corset via two rows of sutures: dissolvable and permanent.

 During a regular tummy tuck the surgeon will lift the skin, remove the excess skin and close only the incision.
 This technique leaves a lot of empty spaces making your body compensate by creating fluids, drains are then necessary to prevent fluid collection.
 In comparison with the no drain tummy tuck technique, the surgeon does exactly the same thing, but will also close the empty spaces by placing sutures.
 Because there are no empty spaces, the body doesn’t compensate with fluids making drains useless.
 No space = no fluids = no drain needed.